Have you ever heard of Restless Legs Syndrome? Can you tell me more about it?

 Researchers have found that caffeine, alcohol, and tobacco can trigger or aggravate RLS symptoms in people who are predisposed to have the disorder.
 Certain medications (e.g., some anti-nausea medications, anti-depressants, anti-psychotics, and some cold and allergy medications) may also make symptoms worse.
 You can speak with your health care provider about changing medications if you're taking any of these drugs and you have symptoms of RLS.

 There is no cure for RLS, but many of its symptoms can be relieved with proper treatments.
 Treating the underlying condition can be a huge help.
 Otherwise, treatments can involve lifestyle changes and/or medication(s).
-If you're a student at Columbia and you're concerned that you might have RLS, you can contact Medical Services (Morningside) or the Student Health Service (CUMC).
-For those not at Columbia, look for a sleep disorder center or clinic near you.
+Look for a sleep disorder center or clinic near you.
 The Willis-Ekbom Disease Foundation (formally known as the RLS Foundation) website provides more information and a list of health care providers who have knowledge in the treatment of RLS.